-- Field dimensions are 60 feet around the bases for baseball and 50 feet around the bases for tball. - Class times are as follows: Baseball will meet for 90 minutes and T-Ball will meet for 75 minutes. - On game days: - o Baseball will have 30 minutes of warm-up/practice followed by a 60 minute game. - o T-Ball will have 15 minutes of warm-up/practice followed by a 60 minute game. - No new innings shall start with less than 10 minutes in the session. - Pitching: The Coach or the machine pitches for all ages of baseball.
+- Field dimensions are 60 feet around the bases for baseball and 50 feet around the bases for t-ball. - Class times are as follows: Baseball will meet for 90 minutes and T-Ball will meet for 75 minutes. - On game days: - o Baseball will have 30 minutes of warm-up/practice followed by a 60 minute game. - o T-Ball will have 15 minutes of warm-up/practice followed by a 60 minute game. - No new innings shall start with less than 10 minutes in the session. - Pitching: The Coach or the machine pitches for all ages of baseball.
 T-Ball is always played from the batting tee. - Batting: - Batting helmets must be worn at all times by both the batter up, runners and on deck batters.
-Teams can loan out equipment, but need to make sure they get it all back. - Be sure to keep players a safe distance from anyone swinging a bat (batter, on deck, in the hole, drills, etc.) - o Lineup: - Baseball will bat through the lineup through week 5, then play 3 outs or until once through the lineup for weeks 6, 7 and 8 - o T-Ball bats through the lineup all season.
+Teams can loan out equipment, but need to make sure they get it all back. - Be sure to keep players a safe distance from anyone swinging a bat (batter, on deck, in the hole, drills, etc.) - o Lineup: - o Baseball will bat through the lineup through week 5, then play 3 outs or until once through the lineup (whichever occurs first) for weeks 6, 7 and 8 - o T-Ball bats through the lineup all season.

-- Regular batting order will be kept and used throughout the game. - The batter may have 5 attempts to get a hit-If not successful after 5 attempts, the batter is out.
-(Baseball=5 pitches, T-Ball=5 swings) - No bunting allowed - Maximum bases allowed for an outfield hit is two bases. - Last batter in inning/lineup is allowed to run all the bases.
-The half inning ends when a fielder with the ball touches a base ahead of any runner.
-Tagging a runner is not required in this case. - Base running: No advancing of bases on overthrows or errors. - Two steps off the base allowed for lead-offs (Baseball only) - All runners who have been put out must leave the base - No stealing bases allowed - No sliding allowed - Fielding: - Baseball Nine players in the field at a time.
+- Batting order may be adjusted so that the last batter in the inning can be a different player each inning. - The batter may have 5 attempts to get a hit-If not successful after 5 attempts, the batter is out.
+(Baseball=5 pitches, T-Ball=5 swings) - No bunting allowed - Maximum bases allowed for an outfield hit is two bases. - Last batter in inning/lineup is allowed to run all the bases or coaches may agree on the following optional rule: The half inning ends when a fielder with the ball touches a base ahead of any runner.
+Tagging a runner is not required in this case. - Base running: No advancing of bases on overthrows or errors. - Two steps off the base allowed for lead-offs (Baseball only) - All runners who have been put out must leave the base - No leading or stealing bases allowed - No sliding allowed - Fielding: - Baseball Nine players in the field at a time.
 Ten players if both coaches agree in pre-game. - T-Ball All players play in the field at a time.
 Any extra players beyond nine play in the outfield. - Players must play their designated position at the correct location.
 For example, outfielders are not allowed to move in and play the infield. - With each new inning, all players must play a different position than the previous inning. - Catchers must wear full protective gear. - Other: Teams who are short players may borrow players from another team or the other team may drop down players. - Tobacco use is not allowed by coaches we need to set a good example.